seclution/frappe_app_template/instructions/_core/example_prompts.md

 ## Prompt 4: Manage Submodules

 "Add `https://github.com/example/erpnext` as a submodule and update `custom_vendors.json`.
-Trigger the clone-vendors workflow."
+Trigger the update-vendors workflow."

 Codex adds the submodule under `vendor/` and refreshes the configuration.